Graffiti Cover Up paint on wall under Expressway on East Ridge Road

 Karen Sardisko diptych at Colleen Buzzard’s

-Next stop was next door at at Colleen Buzzard’s for Karen Sardisko‘s show, “Paintings and Re-Imagined Monoprints.”
+Next stop was next door at Colleen Buzzard’s for Karen Sardisko‘s show, “Paintings and Re-Imagined Monoprints.”
 I really loved this one on the big wall.
 Diptych’s are tricky.
 The two halves have to talk to one another.
 Getting one painting to work is hard enough.
 Getting two paintings to work with each other and have whole efficacious is a real trick. ( I almost said “kick ass” in that last sentence but settled on the synonym, “efficacious”)

 William Gropper “The Opposition” lithograph Collection MAG

 I have admired the William Gropper painting in the MAG’s American Art gallery for many years.
 It is not there anymore.
 They’ve moved it to the Lockhart Gallery where the curators have built a show around it with works on paper, all from their collection, that can’t stand daily museum light.
-The lithograph above has the same title, “The Opposition” as the painting but the print is better!
+The lithograph above has the same title, “The Opposition,” as the painting but the print is better!
 More concentrated energy, more dramatic, marvelously 3-dimensional..

 William Gropper “American Folklore Portfolio” 1953 Color Lithograph, collection of MAG